 Facing Osaka Bay, the port sits at the foot of Kobe Port Tower.
 Well-lit landmarks such as the Harborland shopping complex and Mosaic Big Ferris Wheel make for a night view loved by photographers.

-Meriken (“American”) Park is an esplanade along the water, a great place to stroll and take in the sights.
+Meriken (“American”) Park is an esplanade along the water.
+One of the best things to do in Kobe is to stroll here, taking in the sights.
 Modern art installations and fountains make for diversions but people watching is just as much fun.

 The Kobe Maritime Museum is another highlight, with some lovely historical boats.
 It also has Kawasaki’s exhibits of its Shinkansen trains, planes and motorcycles.